Guiding Principles for human rights impact assessments for economic reform policies

 37/11 requested the Independent Expert on foreign debt and human rights to develop guiding principles for human rights impact assessments for economic reform policies, in consultation with States, international financial institutions and other relevant stakeholders.
-The ambition of the guiding principles is not to develop new human rights standards, but to provide effective and practical guidance and tools to different stakeholders for assessing economic reform policies on the basis of existing human rights standards.
+The ambition of the guiding principles was not to develop new human rights standards, but to provide effective and practical guidance and tools to different stakeholders for assessing economic reform policies on the basis of existing human rights standards.

 The Independent Expert wants to implement this mandate in a participatory manner in close collaboration with experts from States, international financial institutions and other human rights mechanisms, including experts from National Human Rights Institutions, civil society organizations, scholars and professional organizations working in the field of social and human rights impact assessment.
-As a first step, the Independent Expert undertook a mapping of existing human rights impact assessment tools and guidance documents that could or have already been applied in the context of economic reform, austerity and fiscal consolidation policies.
+In this context, he saw the development of the Guiding Principles as a multi-layered process and a crucial opportunity for a diverse group of States and stakeholders to delve into the impacts (documented as well as testimonial), the lessons learnt, the commonalities and the limitations of human rights impact assessments.